ZouYang31/ZouYang31.github.io/_pages/about.md

 - *2024.04*, New England Student Research Symposium on Statistics and Data Science.

 # 🏞️ Hobbies
-At my leisure time, I enjoying practicing yoga(meditation), playing guita, snowboarding and drinking coffee.
+At my leisure time, I enjoy practicing yoga(meditation), playing guita, snowboarding and drinking coffee.
 I am also a certified yoga teacher (RYT-200).